-They're also hugely popular.
-Bath bombs have become a worldwide trend in the last few years and a mainstay in people’s self-care routines.
-And they’re showing no sign of slowing down: based on Google Trends, queries for “bath bomb” and related terms have steadily increased over the last five years.
+They’re also hugely popular.
+Bath bombs have become a worldwide trend in the past few years, and a mainstay in people’s self-care routines.
+And they’re showing no sign of slowing down: based on Google Trends, queries for “bath bomb” and related terms have steadily increased over that past five years.

 In addition to being a lucrative market with surging consumer demand, here are a few other reasons why you should consider making bath bombs and cashing in on this trend:

 - Low start-up costs.
 Since you probably have most of the ingredients you need at home, starting a bath bomb business is extremely inexpensive.

 - Don’t need a lot of space.
 Because bath bombs are small and compact, you can easily store additional inventory in your house without paying for extra storage.

 - Easy to customize.
 We’ll introduce you to a simple bath bomb recipe below that serves as a guideline for creating your own, but you can switch out interesting or unusual ingredients to differentiate your products.